Frequently Asked Questions

 What are your office hours?

-We offer therapy and nutrition sessions from Mondays-Saturdays, with each team member having their own availability.
+We offer therapy sessions from Mondays-Fridays, with each team member having their own availability.
 Please call to discuss our openings and schedule.

 5.